-- 46. Williams, The Unitary Second Amendment, supra note 1, at 824. - 47.
-Id. at 826. - 48.
+- 41. Williams, The Unitary Second Amendment, supra note 1, at 5. - 42.
+Id. at 6. - 43.
 One could, of course, argue (but Professor Williams in his response to me does not focus on this argument) that another circumstance has changed -- that today the government no longer maintains the militia.
-But besides the fact that the right still remains a right of the people, not of the militia, surely a right aimed at restricting the government's actions may not vanish because of the government's own dereliction.
-See Kopel & Little, supra note 23, at 480-81.
+But in addition to the fact that the right still remains a right of the people, not of the militia, it strikes me as unsound to conclude that a right can vanish because of the government's own dereliction.
+See David B. Kopel & Christopher Little, supra note 23, at 480-81.
 Nor can one argue that the right is only a right against the federal government, and that the failure to maintain the militia was the fault of the states: It is quite clearly part of Congress's role "To provide for organizing, arming, and disciplining, the Militia."
 U.S. Const. art.
 I, § 8, cl.
-16. - 49.
-Professor Williams's argument doesn't rest solely on the text of the justification clause, but imports language -- "the body of the people" -- from the provision's history.
-One can easily make a similar argument about other Amendments, such as the First, by just importing justification language from their antecedents, such as the various state Liberty of the Press Articles.
-See Volokh, supra note 14, at 814. - 50.
-See id. at 805-06. - 51.
-See, e.g., id. at 812.
+16. - 44.
+Professor Williams' argument doesn't rest solely on the text of the justification clause, but imports language -- "the body of the people" -- from the provision's history.
+One can make a similar argument about the First Amendment, by just importing justification language from its antecedents, such as the various state Liberty of the Press Articles.
+See Volokh, supra note 16, at 22-23. - 45.
+Id. at 12-13. - 46.
+See, e.g., id. at 15.